-- when you complete an online form, or update your details on the Bar Council, the Bar Standards Board, the My Bar or the Direct Access Portal websites; - when you complete an online form or update your details on websites provided in conjunction with the Bar Council such as the Pupillage Gateway; - when you submit an application or form to us online or manually; - when you complete a survey or otherwise provide us with information for research purposes; - when you contact the Bar Council or the Bar Standards Board by email, post, telephone or fax; - when you contact by telephone, we may record telephone conversations to provide reasonable adjustments you have requested;
+- when you complete an online form, or update your details on the Bar Council, the Bar Standards Board, the My Bar or the Direct Access Portal websites; - when you complete an online form or update your details on websites provided in conjunction with the Bar Council such as the Pupillage Gateway; - when you submit an application or form to us online or manually; - when you complete a survey or otherwise provide us with information for research purposes; - when you contact the Bar Council or the Bar Standards Board by email, post, telephone; - when you contact by telephone, we may record telephone conversations to provide reasonable adjustments you have requested, to monitor call quality, or to assess a verbal record of what was said in the event of a subsequent enquiry or issue;

 - from persons duly authorised by you, such as your employer, or a clerk or administrator at your chambers, to provide information on your behalf; when we receive information and reports about conduct, or are investigating such information or reports, provided to us by yourself or third parties; - when we carry out a statutory 'intervention' into a BSB Authorised Person, which involves taking control of the practice of an Authorised Person in the interests of clients and the public. - when you provide services to us or undertake activities which form part of your obligations under the terms of your appointment or our contractual terms; - when we administer our appointment, recruitment and appraisal processes for Council, Committee, Panel and Advisory Pool of Experts members; - if you visit our office, your image may be captured on our closed-circuit television (CCTV) operating at the entrance to each of our floors, primarily for security and safety purposes.
 Images are viewed on a live feed and stored securely for 30 days, when they are overwritten.
-(See our CCTV Policy for more information [link]). - through cookies on our website (for further information see our Cookies Notice [link]) - IP addresses collected through our websites, these are only stored for 90 days for security reasons and subsequently destroyed.
+(See our CCTV Policy for more information [link]). - if you participate in meetings which are wholly or partly conducted through Microsoft Teams, you may appear or be heard in a recording of the meeting.
+These are recorded to aid minute-taking and the recordings are only kept until the minutes are approved. - through cookies on our website (for further information see our Cookies Notice [link]) - IP addresses collected through our websites, these are only stored for 90 days for security reasons and subsequently destroyed.